Felix-Quehl/c-config-file/README.md

 # c-config-file

-This is a example implementation that shows how to parse a config file into a struct.
+This is a example implementation that shows how to parse a config file into a struct in c.